osm-search/Nominatim/docs/Import_and_update.md

 There are many different possibilities to update your Nominatim database.
 The following section describes how to keep it up-to-date with osmosis.
-For a list of other methods see the output of ./utils/update.php --help.
+For a list of other methods see the output of `./utils/update.php --help`.

 Installing the newest version of osmosis
 ----------------------------------------